calebkm/submarine/README.md

 ## But why? ##

-Although there are many use cases, maybe you have a Ruby web app with some admin editable text fields.
-The admin would like to display a welcome message in the user dashboard and include the users name in the message - as a way of personalizing the greeting. `Submarine` allows the admin to enter text with predefined formatters that will then magically convert when the user views the message.
+When is `Submarine` useful?
+Let's say you have a Ruby web app with some admin editable text fields.
+The admin would like to display a custome welcome message in the user dashboard and include the users name in the message - as a way of personalizing the greeting. `Submarine` allows the admin to enter text with predefined formatters that will then magically convert when the user views the message.

-Maybe the message the admin enters looks like:
+Maybe the text copy the admin enters via the web app interface looks like:

 ```html
 // Inside a text field input